Ongoing Faculty Development Initiatives

 Finding the Time: Faculty Writing Retreats

 Intensive writing retreats (a.k.a., boot camps) in those nooks and crannies of the academic year – fall break, early January, spring break, late May, summer.
 Intensive daylong writing sessions with breaks for food, community, and perhaps a bit of healthy griping.
 Come with an achievable goal and good attitude.
 We’ll do the rest.
 Retreats held at the Loyola/Notre Dame Library.
 Sign up in advance with the Office of Academic Affairs so that we can make arrangements.
 More information, including schedule.

 Support group and strategy sessions for faculty who wish to pursue promotion to full professor.
 Includes two respected senior faculty mentors who understand various Associate traps.
-Co-mentors: Mary Lowe (Physics) and Matt Mulcahy (History).
+Co-mentors: Mary Lowe (Physics) and Jean Lee Cole (English).
 More information.